yashsahugtx/skype-docs/Skype/SDN/articles/capturedevice-element-qualitypropertiestype-complextype-skype-sdn-2-2-c.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

 The name of a capture device used to produce the media of this stream.
 This device is in the FROM endpoint and usually represents a microphone.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information